A Review of Football Ticket Prices

 More FA Cup action (spot the trend?) with the semi final against Tottenham, which cost 77% less than the final.
 A £65 ticket to see your team win at Wembley, only to have to go back a month for the main event, but the fact that the semi’s are played at Wembley is another story.
 A 2-1 win on the day and an amazing atmosphere, probably helped with some lower priced seats (categories ranging from £30-80) and actually one of the few highlights of the season.
 So many games at Wembley do take the shine away from it a little, I’ve been there with United a dozen times, but it’s still been the destination for some great days out.

 Competition: Premier League

-The Premier League, much criticised for it’s impact on money in the English game, finally makes the list at number 10.
+The Premier League, much criticised for it’s impact on money in the English game, finally makes the list just outside the top 10.
 Arsenal’s move to the Emirates stadium in 2006 led to the most expensive away tickets in the league, my last visit in 2014 (obviously a 0-0) set us back £62, and this was up to £64 by the 2016 season.
 Thankfully the work of the FSF meant that all PL away games from the 2016/17 season were priced at £30.
 Away fans, always the heartbeat of any match, were finally considered and recognised for their support.
 The timing was great too, with clubs such as Chelsea and City creeping towards £60 tickets before this came into play.
-Arsenal still have the most expensive home tickets in the league though, with some priced at well over £1,700.
+Arsenal still have the most expensive home tickets in the league though, with some season tickets priced at well over £1,700.

 Ticket Price: £60 (€70) [category 3]